MockbaTheBorg/RunCPM/readme.md

 RunCPM builds on Arduino 1.6.6 or later.<br>
 RunCPM so far runs only on the Arduino DUE, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
 RunCPM needs a SDFat library.
-I am using the one from https://github.com/greiman/SdFat/.<br>
+I am using the one from (Bill Greiman)[https://github.com/greiman/SdFat/].<br>
 The file SdFatConfig.h of SdFat must be changed to: #define USE_LONG_FILE_NAMES 0 (if it is 1, RunCPM will fail if the folder contains files with long names).<br>
 RunCPM also needs a SD (or microSD) card shield to place the CP/M files in.